Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 Required:

-- ES version of the VEK280 evaluation board
+- Revision B01 VEK280 evaluation board

 - USB type-C cable, connected to a PC for the terminal emulator

 - SD card

-**Note:**  if you only have rev-A ES board, a USB Ethernet Adapter is also required
+**Note:**  if you only have only the A01 board, a USB Ethernet Adapter is also required

 ### 3.2 Software